google-research/bert/multilingual.md

 neural network model (under the assumption that languages are "competing" for limited model capacity to some extent).

-However, the size of a Wikipedia also correlates with the number of speakers of a language, and we also don't want to overfit the model by performing thousands of epochs over a tiny Wikipedia for a particular language.
+However, we also don't want to overfit the model by performing thousands of epochs over a tiny Wikipedia for a particular language.

 To balance these two factors, we performed exponentially smoothed weighting of